aselshall/ai/README.md

 ## Topics

 This course is designed for students in civil and environmental engineering and construction management, with consideration that some students may not have a strong programming background.
-The course builds foundational programming literacy, introduces AI-assisted coding, and progresses through core machine learning, deep learning, and generative AI concepts, concluding with a domain-specific independent study.
+The course builds foundational programming literacy, introduces AI-assisted coding, progresses through core machine learning, deep learning, and generative AI concepts and applications in engineering, and concludes with a domain-specific independent study.

 #### Module 0: Introduction – 1 Week